TheJoker4320/vision-framework/README.md

 Daniel Vaserstein - For helping us organize our code better, helping set the project conventions and mentoring us till the very end.

 ## Contact Info
-For any problem encounterd with the Framework, feel free to contact us at our mail: frcthejoker4320@gmail.com .
+For any problem encounterd with the Framework, feel free to contact us at our mail: frcthejoker4320@gmail.com or just write us a pr in this git.